RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 > JOIN MY NEW COOL MINECRAFT SERVER, PLS NO HAX :)

 ## Challenge Setup
-The challenge server consists of a Waterfall proxy, which is connected to a server running SpongeForge server.
+The challenge server consists of a Waterfall proxy, which is connected to a server running SpongeForge.
 The only installed mod on the server is the [OpenComputers](https://github.com/MightyPirates/OpenComputers) mod.

 The Waterfall proxy is also connected to a Queue server.
 When we first connect to the proxy, we are moved to the queue server.
 After completing a simple parkour challenge (flyhacks ftw), we are moved to a SpongeForge server.
 Each SpongeForge server allows one player to connect at a time.

 ![](diagrams/png/half_diagram.png)